End National Debt Holdings Debt Collection Harassment

 3. Prepare Your Defense

-If the debt is valid, but you believe National Debt Holdings has violated your rights during the collection process (such as harassment or deceptive practices), this could form the basis of your defense in court.
+If the debt appears valid, but you believe National Debt Holdings may have violated your rights during the collection process (such as harassment or deceptive practices), this could form the basis of your defense in court.
 You may also argue for a reduced payment or negotiate a settlement.

 4. Consider Settlement or Negotiation

-Many collectors, including National Debt Holdings, will negotiate a lower payment than you owe.
+Many collectors, including National Debt Holdings, may negotiate a lower payment than you owe.
 If you cannot pay the total amount, try negotiating a settlement or a payment plan.

 Also read: ARS National Services Harassment